 —Generative art is artwork that has been created with the use of an autonomous or mathematical system, such as computer-generated art and fractal art.

-—Interactive literature (including hypertext pieces) relies on the reader's interactions with the piece to influence the environment.
+—Interactive literature (including Twine and hypertext pieces) relies on the reader’s interactions with the piece to influence the environment.
 Readers may use hyperlinks and text commands to interact with the narrative.

 —Video art is exactly as it sounds—film, animations, performances, any other creation coming in the form of a video.
 If you would like to showcase your piece in the format of a video, please keep the length to a maximum of 5 minutes.